rbuchberger/jekyll_picture_tag/migration.md

 ## Changes

--   In version 1.0.0, only bone-stock HTML markup formats are included.
+-   Picturefill and interchange are gone.
+In version 1.0.0, only bone-stock HTML markup formats are included.
 However, the plugin's new architecture should simplify the addition of new ones.
 -   There are now 2 markup formats to choose from: `<source>` tags within a `<picture>`, and a single `<img>` tag.
 If markup is set to 'auto', or if it is not set at all, the plugin will automatically determine which is most appropriate.
 -   There are also 2 srcset formats: one which supplies image width, and another which supplies multiples (pixel ratios) of the base size.
+-   Source Keys are replaced by media query presets, which can also be used to create the 'sizes' attribute.
 -   Jekyll Picture Tag no longer accepts height arguments, and will no longer crop images for you.
     Aspect ratio will always be maintained.
+-   Multiple image widths are now supported, which will be used to create a corresponding srcset.
+-   Multiple image formats are now possible, including webp.
+-   PictureTag can now generate sizes attributes.
 -   Configuration takes a very different format.
 It should be simpler to write your config than the old version, and migrating to it should not be difficult.
 Instead of creating individual source keys, you supply an array of widths you'd like to construct.
 You can also supply an array (yaml sequence) of formats, including 'original'.
 -   Only global settings are placed in `_config.yml`.
 Presets are moved to `_data/picture.yml`.
--   Source Keys are replaced by media query presets, which can also be used to create the 'sizes' attribute.

 ## Migration